+Appendix A - Glossary

+Explanatory notes for Plymouth CAST state-funded schools, both for primary.
+The oversubscription criteria for this school are detailed above.
+Further information can be found on the LA website and in Plymouth's Admissions Guide.

+The purpose of this section is to give the reader an understanding of the admission process from Reception to Sixth Forms.

+Admission authority

-xplanatory notes for Plymouth CAST MAT state-funded schools.
-The oversubscription bol are detailed above .
-Further information can be found at Plymouth City Council's mouth Booklet Admission authority This is the body with legal responsibility for the admissions policy and decisions in response to applications for admission.
+This is the body with legal responsibility for the admissions policy and decisions in response to applications for admission.
 This includes proposing, consulting on, determining and publishing the policy.
-The admission authorities for different types of school are: Academy: the academy trust or multi-academy trust Community school: the LA Foundation school: the school's governing board Free school: the academy trust or multi-academy trust Studio school: the academy trust or multi-academy trust University Technical College (UTC): academy trust or multi-academy trust Voluntary Aided school (VA): the school's governing board Voluntary Controlled school (VC): the LA Admission Number (AN) The AN is the equivalent of the PAN after the intake year but should be seen as a guide rather than as a minimum.
+The admission authorities for different types of school are:

+Academy: the academy trust or multi-academy trust

+Community school: the LA

+Foundation school: the school's governing board Free school: the academy trust or multi-academy trust Studio school: the academy trust or multi-academy trust

+University Technical College (UTC): academy trust or multi-academy trust

+Voluntary Aided school (VA): the school's governing board

+Voluntary Controlled school (VC): the LA

+Admission Number (AN)

+The AN is the equivalent of the PAN after the intake year but should be seen as a guide rather than as a minimum.
 It is the number of places a school expects to be able to provide in the Year Group.
 It will often be the same as the PAN that was originally determined for that group of children when it first entered the school.
 It may be increased or decreased in response to changes in demand or in the school's accommodation or organisation.
 See also PAN.

+Appeal

-Appeal When an application is refused, this is because the school believes it would "prejudice the provision of efficient education or the efficient use of resources" (see the School Standards and Framework Act 1998).
-Any refusal will be in writing and inform the applicant of the: • reason for refusal • right to an appeal to be heard by an independent panel • right to a place on a waiting list for vacancies An appeals service is available before the LA Independent School Admissions Appeals Panel.
+When an application is refused, this is because the school believes it would "prejudice the provision of efficient education or the efficient use of resources" (see the School Standards and Framework Act 1998).

+Any refusal will be in writing and inform the applicant of the:

+- reason for refusal - right to an appeal to be heard by an independent panel - right to a place on a waiting list for vacancies

+An appeals service is available for all Devon state-funded schools before the Devon Independent School Admissions Appeals Panel.
 Further information about the process is available from the Appeals Clerk.
 Appeal papers will either be sent with the refusal letter or can be requested from the LA.

+Appeals Timetable

-Appeals Timetable The deadline for submitting appeals allows appellants at least 20 school days to prepare and submit a written appeal.
+The deadline for submitting appeals allows appellants at least 20 school days to prepare and submit a written appeal.
 The appeal must then be heard within 40 school days for the normal round and within 30 days for in-year admissions.

-Normal round intake: Allocation date for Reception or junior school Year 3: 16 April 2025 Deadline for appeal forms to be submitted: 31 May 2025 Appeals will be heard within 40 school days, by: 25 July 2025 Where possible, appeals that are submitted after 31 May will be heard by 25 July.
+Normal round intake:

+Allocation date for Reception or junior school Year 3: 16 April 2026

+Deadline for appeal forms to be submitted: 31 May 2026Appeals will be heard within 40 school days, by: 24 July 2026

+Where possible, appeals that are submitted after 31 May will be heard by 24 July.
 If that is not possible, they will be heard within 30 school days of the appeal form being submitted.

+Allocation date for Year 7 intake or studio school / UTC Year 10: 2 March 2026

+Deadline for appeal forms to be submitted: 20 April 2026 Appeals will be heard within 40 school days, by: 23 June 2026

+Where possible, appeals that are submitted after 20 April will be heard by 23 June.
+If that is not possible, they will be heard within 30 school days of the appeal form being submitted.

+The allocation and appeal dates for the Year 12 intake are set by each sixth form.

+Application

-Application For normal round admissions, applications are considered to have been made on the National Closing Date (15 January for all-through, infant, junior and primary schools, and 31 October for all-through, secondary, studio schools and UTCs) or the date when the application was submitted or amended if later.
-In-year applications are considered to have been made on the date they are received or amended, including any supporting evidence that is required - for example, a new address or evidence of a Child's in Care status or a Supplementary Information Form will amend the date on which the application is considered to have been made.
+For normal round admissions, applications are considered to have been made on the National Closing Date (15 January for all-through, infant, junior and primary schools, and